mmz-srf/feathers/README.md

 ### Generating New Components

-I've included a handy NodeJS util file under `util` called `create-component.js`.
+There is a handy NodeJS util file under `util` called `create-component.js`.
 Instead of copy pasting components to create a new component, you can instead run this command to generate all the files you need to start building out a new component.
 To use it:

 ```
 npm run generate YourComponentName